 For the safe loading of buses, we have a dismissal procedure including notification of change deadlines and an early pick-up deadline.
-Any notification of change of pick-up/drop off must be made by 1:00 PM on regular days, 10:30 AM on half days.
+Any notification of change of pick-up/drop off must be made by 1:00 PM on regular days, 10:00 AM on half days.
 Requests after this time will not be accepted.
-For early pick up, parents must wait in the designated wait area and sign students out.
+Early pick-up must be done by 3:00 PM on regular days, by 10:30AM on half days; parents must wait in the designated wait area and sign students out.
+This means that you may pick up your child before 3:00 PM and after 3:10 PM on regular days, and by 11:00 AM on half days.
+Parents arriving after the early pick-up deadlines will wait in the designated wait area.